openedx/open-edx-proposals/oeps/architectural-decisions/oep-0015-arch-course-wide-js.rst

 Specification
 *************

-The proposed implementation adds a new policy key for custom course-wide scripts (name TBD):
+The proposed implementation adds new policy keys for custom course-wide scripts, `course_wide_js` for adding JavaScript, and `course_wide_css` for adding CSS code.
+These both take a list of URLs to JavaScript and CSS resources respectively.

 .. code-block:: json

-   {
-     "global_scripts": [
+   [
-       "/static/experiment.js",
+       "//lms.site.com/asset-v1:edX+DemoX+Demo_Course+type@asset+block@script.js",
+       "/asset-v1:edX+DemoX+Demo_Course+type@asset+block@script.js",
        "//some.cdn.com/library.js"
    ]
-   }

-Since the edX courseware template already receives and renders an XBlock fragment (which includes JavaScript resources), additional script resources would simply be added to this fragment `when the courseware context is created`_.

-.. _when the courseware context is created: https://github.com/openedx/edx-platform/blob/d497e194623dd32ad5a66f141529129267db645c/lms/djangoapps/courseware/views/index.py#L372-L441
+These resources will then be directly loaded in all pages in the course by including them in the base templates.

 Rationale
 *********

-The approach above leverages the existing XBlock/Django infrastructure to handle de-duping and rendering, so little new code should be needed for a working implementation.
-This also means that changes to script loading in the XBlock runtime (e.g., AMD-style loading `as brought up on the edx-code thread`_) will automatically affect course-wide script loading too.
+The approach above requires very little code for a working implementation as can be seen in the `related PR`_.

-For the user-facing portion of the feature, a course policy setting (which would appear on the *Advanced Settings* page of edX Studio) seems like a good fit:
+For the user-facing portion of the feature, course policy settings (which would appear on the *Advanced Settings* page of edX Studio) seem like a good fit:

 - Research script inclusion fits well within the `existing description and warning`_ on the Studio *Advanced Settings* page: